zer0cache/matic-docs/docs/maintain/validate/run-validator-ansible.md

 ---
 id: run-validator-ansible
 title: Run a Validator Node with Ansible
-description: Use Ansible to set up your validator node on the Polygon Network.
+description: "Use Ansible to set up your validator node."
 keywords:
   - docs
   - matic